Every Bee City USA affiliate starts with a pollinator champion. Could you be that champion for your community?

 1. Visit Bee City USA’s website

-For those ready to apply, the website provides an overview of the application process, answers to frequently asked questions, an online application form, and the resolution template.
+For those ready to apply, the website provides an overview of the application process and other resources.
 We ask that you submit a draft application and draft resolution for our approval before the application is finalized or the resolution is adopted.
 Just give us a call at (503) 232-6639 any time you have a question.
 We’re here to help.

 2. Identify Other Friends of Pollinators and Biodiversity